 You’ll always find foie gras, steak frites, and macarons in this gastonomic mecca (though a poll confirms 29% of the population forgo the former for "ethical reasons").
 Yet Parisians are opening up to more diverse dining options and healthier lifestyles, causing a massive boom in vegetarian restaurants.
-"C'est la vegan!”can be heard in French restaurants when diners see there are no vegetarian or vegan options, but there are now some 220 eateries listed in Paris serving non-meat dishes, including the new Wild and the Moon in the Marais district, which serves a 100% vegan and gluten-free menu.
+There are now some 220 eateries listed in Paris serving non-meat dishes, including the new Wild and the Moon in the Marais district, which serves a 100% vegan and gluten-free menu.
 Parisians are also moving their bodies, and ever-expanding fitness facilities are making exercising more culturally acceptable than ever before.

-France has one of the highest smartphone usages in Europe, with 81% of 18- to 24-year-olds owning one, as well as 26% of those ages 60 to 69, and new gadgets are popping up everywhere since an ongoing government program began encouraging innovation.
-The result?
+France has one of the highest smartphone usages in Europe, and new gadgets are popping up everywhere since an ongoing government program began encouraging innovation.
 Centers like the Gaîté Lyrique mix technology with art on a daily basis.
 Google opened the Google Cultural Institute, which includes a permanent exhibit at the Pavillon de l’Arsenal.
 Versailles enlists the latest technology to engage visitors, and the Louvre uses Nintendo 3DS systems as its audioguides.
-Bakeries are giving a nod to the future by letting you pay at automated machines while the revolutionary Smarter Paris app updates continuously (and offline) in real-time anything from bus info to maps and restaurant reviews, avoiding roaming charges.
+Bakeries are giving a nod to the future by letting you pay at automated machines while the revolutionary Smarter Paris app updates continuously (and offline) in real-time everything from bus info to maps and restaurant reviews, avoiding roaming charges.

 Did somebody say "la crise"?
 If so, the hospitality industry has been too busy renovating luxury palace hotels (an official designation for five-star digs that demonstrate "exceptional hospitality") to worry about economic woes.
 The glamorous Ritz Hotel in Place Vendôme reopened in 2016 after undergoing a €140 million face-lift.
 That’s pennies compared to what was spent on The Peninsula Paris; renovation of that century-old building near the Arc de Triomphe cost (gulp!) €430 million.
 Rooms there now start at €1,000 a night (the rooftop penthouse goes for €25,000—but, hey, it comes with its own garden).
 The Hôtel de Crillon in Place de la Concorde also reopened in 2016 after a three-year overhaul, including two new Karl Lagerfield–designed suites..

 Music lovers and architecture buffs alike rejoiced when the curtain rose at La Philharmonie de Paris in the Parc de la Villette in 2015.
 Designed by Jean Nouvel, the striking new home of the Orchestre de Paris seats 2,400 and cost a whopping €381 million.
-Art aficionados needn’t feel slighted, however: a few months prior, the ribbon was cut at Frank Gehry’s Fondation Louis Vuitton, an undulating yet angular museum of contemporary art in the Bois de Boulogne.
 Makeovers of existing venues (most notably the Musée Rodin's Hôtel Biron) are also cause for celebration.
 In fact, culture vultures are still buzzing about the reopening of the Musée Picasso Paris after extensive renovation work—including the installation of bulletproof windows at €12,000 a pop—as well as the eight-year, €96 million overhaul of the Musée de l'Homme, where Picasso himself used to go to admire African art.